OperaSinger/bamazon-app/README.md

-# bamazon-app
+# bamazon-app #
-An App that functions like a shopping app managing sales and inventory
+An app that handles, at the very least, a shopping experience for the user

+#